PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-18 05:42:15
+Last updated: 2024-04-18 05:42:49
-Random Quote: Time without purpose is a prison. - Jessica
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin